 - Speaking of prepping the car before painting, make sure you’re as thorough as possible.
 You may not be able to stand one more minute of sanding, but it will make a huge difference in the end.
 Those clean, smooth lines don’t just happen overnight.

 - Before you don your paint suit, go through the motions to determine what supplies you need, where to place them, how you’ll track the number of applied coats, etc. This includes planning out how you’ll spray the car as well.
 Will you move from the front to the back?
 Beginning and ending in the same spot each time ensures a better coating and a smoother finish as a result.

 - Every painter has their own unique process.
 It’s like any artistic skill.
 At the same time, watching other painters can do a lot to help you not only understand the process but work out the kinks as well.
-Whether you incorporate some of their techniques or just wing it, having an idea in your head of what to do goes a long way in physically and mentally preparing yourself for the task ahead.

 - Keep track of the number of coats you apply via a large poster or piece of paper.
 You can either write down the coats as you apply them, check them off as you go, or even write down the times a coat was applied to determine drying periods.
-Make sure you differentiate between basecoats, topcoats, and clear coats if necessary.
+Make sure you differentiate between base coats, topcoats, and clear coats if necessary.

 - Maintaining your paint job is just as important as the process itself.
 Though it might be tempting, wait at least a month before waxing your vehicle or taking the buffer to it with gusto.
 This allows the paint enough drying and setting time to adhere to itself and the layers below it.
-Ideally, you’ll want to keep the car beneath a roof during this month for best results.
+Ideally you’ll want to keep the car beneath a roof during this month for best results.